LarsLott/EpisodeR/Vignettes/get_episode_wo_CI.md

 #> #   decline_episode_censored <dbl>
 ```

-The `get_episode` function considers measurement uncertainty in the
+The `get_episode_wo_CI` function does not consider measurement
-measurement of the index variables.
-By doing so, `get_episode` function
-controls for overlapping uncertainty intervals (before the start of an
-episode and at the end of an episode).
-However, when not considering
+uncertainty in the measurement of the index variables.
+However, when not
-measurement uncertainty in the measurement of episodes, the cutoff point
+considering measurement uncertainty in the measurement of episodes, the
-needs to be more demanding to reduce the risks of measurement error.
+cutoff point needs to be more demanding to reduce the risks of
+measurement error.
+Users who want to consider measurement uncertainty
-User then should use the `get_episode_wo_CI` function from this package.
+into account should use the `get_episode` function from this package.

 By using the default values, users get the data.frame presented in Lott
 (2023).
 However, users are also able to customize the default parameters
 and use other V-Dem index variables than the Academic Freedom Index.

-## Customizing the `get_episode()` function with user-specific parameters and variables
+## Customizing the `get_episode_wo_CI()` function with user-specific parameters and variables

 There are different ways users can customize the parameters and set
 other V-Dem index variables.
 Users can use the following arguments: